segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 ![](images/littledata_arch.png)

 > warning "Note"
-> This integration is maintained by Littledata _and is not supported by Segment directly_.
+> This integration is maintained by Littledata _and isn't supported by Segment directly_.
 The Littledata app has been reviewed by the Segment team for conformance with Segment's [E-Commerce Spec](/docs/connections/spec/ecommerce/v2/), and is the recommended way of using Segment with Shopify.
 However, it does require a paid subscription with Littledata, who mediates the connection between Shopify and Segment.
 [Contact the Littledata Support team](mailto:help@littledata.io) with any questions.

 ## Getting Started